 Whooping cough tends to develop in stages, with mild symptoms occurring first, followed by a period of more severe symptoms, before improvement begins.

 If your child is struggling to breathe or their lips turn blue, call an ambulance on triple zero (000).
 If you think your child has whooping cough, take them to the doctor as soon as possible.

 The early symptoms of whooping cough are often similar to those of a common cold and may include:

 - watering eyes

 - slightly raised temperature

-These early symptoms of whooping cough can last for one to two weeks, before becoming more severe.
+These early symptoms of whooping cough can last for 1 to 2 weeks, before becoming more severe.

 Check your symptoms with healthdirect’s Symptom Checker to get advice on when to seek medical attention.

-The second stage of whooping cough is often called the paroxysmal stage and is characterised by intense bouts of coughing.
+The second stage of whooping cough is often called the paroxysmal stage and involves intense bouts of coughing.
 The bouts are sometimes referred to as ‘paroxysms’ of coughing.

 The paroxysmal symptoms of whooping cough may include: